dzdimov/Dimko/roles/RestartService/README.md

 Role Name
 =========

-This role is used to deploy new versions of the config-server jar file
+A brief description of the role goes here.

 Requirements
 ------------